notihnio/php-cactus/README.md

 - If you want to update a file after compilation.
 Replace the existing (empty file) with the updated one, and run PHP cactus again

-- The opcodes should be served by same interpreter which has created them.
+- The opcodes should be served by the same interpreter which has created them.
 - A good idea is to create docker images with your compiled app.
 Your could update your app by updating your docker image version

 ## Install